GrupoDiana/BRT-Documentation/docs/index.md

 ## Quick Start Guide

-You can use BRT in two different ways depending on the level of integration which you need with your applications
+You can use BRT in two different ways depending on the level of integration which you need with your applications:

+* If tou are a C++ programmer building audio appliocations, you can use the [BRT Library](library/index.md), as a C++ library integrated in your own audio application, which handles audio inputs and outpus.

+* If you are using any other platform (Max MSP, PureData, Matlab, Unity, Python, etc.) and want to use BRT, you can use [BRT Applications](applications/index.md) controlled via OSC commands.
+BRT Renderer is a standalone application which manages audio interfaces and is able to read audio files.
+Is is controllable via OSC commands and is able to perform all functionalities available in the BRT Library.

 ## Components